5 Ways Companies Screw Over Reviewers & Cam Models

 - Buy sex toys through my links to bring me a commission and support my work.

-So really, who is doing whom a favor here?
-And if these pages are doing so well with their massive followings, what do they need me for? ???
+So who is doing whom a favor here?
+And if these pages are doing so well with their massive followings, what do they need me for?

 Some companies only ever send products to creators who post XXX content on Pornhub, Twitter, and so on.

-The people involved are adults who can make their own decisions, but there are a few reasons not to partake in the exchange:
+The people involved are adults who can make their own decisions, but consider the following:

 - If you're not someone who does XXX content by default, such a request seems unprofessional and left-field, no?